domvads/facetorch/README.md

 ```

 Check *data/output* for resulting images with bounding boxes and facial 3D landmarks.
+Each face thumbnail now displays its distance to the cluster center and a similarity matrix for each cluster is printed on the command line.

 (Apple Mac M1) Use Rosetta 2 emulator in Docker Desktop to run the CPU version.